chasemira/SFU-HUB/README.md

 # SFU HUB
 ## Description
--This project aims to develop a web based application called SFU HUB, which serves as a centralized platform for SFU students to access various resources and event information.
+This project aims to develop a web based application called SFU HUB, which serves as a centralized platform for SFU students to access various resources and event information.

 ## How It Works